“Papa, mama, I want to go for my dreams.” If your child says this to you, what would be your response to them?

 An Education based on Values

-Besides equipping children with the hard skills, Yew Kiin and Dawn firmly believe developing their student’s soft skills are equally important.
+Besides equipping children with hard skills, Yew Kiin and Dawn firmly believe developing their student’s soft skills is equally important.
 Dawn shares with us an outing the school embarked on early in May this year.